-I switched to an Apple MacBook a bit over four years ago.
-To be more specific, I purchased the MacBook Pro 13-inch back in 2015.
-It's been my daily driver since then and it has been holding up strong.
+I switched to an Apple MacBook Pro 13-inch back in 2015.
+It has been my daily driver since then and it has been holding up strong.

 For the longest time, I've used my MacBook without any accessories.
 After doing this for several years, I've finally invested in what I believe are the must-have accessories.
 These are by no means the only accessories on the market.
 There are definitely other alternatives on the market.
 For example, there are many variations of the mount, which we will be talking about next.